nicolasgross/wcttt-cli/README.md

 1. Install libwcttt in the local maven repository
 2. `cd <path-to-project-root>`
-3. `mvn clean`
-4. `mvn package`
+3. `mvn package`
-5. (Optional, installs WCT³ Core in the local maven repository which is required to build WCT³ GUI)
+4. (Optional, installs WCT³ Core in the local maven repository which is required to build WCT³ GUI)
 `mvn install`